Equality and Diversity Policy and Resources

 We will achieve this by, for example, protecting from cuts services that support Nottingham’s most vulnerable citizens

 Lead the City in tackling discrimination and promoting equality

 Our work to achieve this will include tackling fuel poverty, building lifetime homes and by developing better opportunities for children and young people with additional needs

 All citizens have the right to be treated fairly, with dignity and respect.
-Getting local people into sustainable employment through Nottingham Jobs Fund and Apprenticeship Hub .
+Getting local people into sustainable employment through the Nottingham Jobs Fund and Apprenticeship Hub.

-Meeting the social care needs of citizens giving people choice and control in relation to how their care is delivered.
+Meeting the social care needs of citizens giving people choice and control with how their care is delivered.